V Rising Server Settings: Free, Paid, & Renting Servers

 Port Forwarding and Firewall are very important if you run into any type of joining error or any type of server issue.
 These two things must be done correctly so people can easily join your V Rising Server.

-Server Firewall
+Allowing Server Port Through Firewall

 Firewall